Three Parts:Cleaning Out the CabinetsOrganizing Dishes, Pots and PansOrganizing Other Kitchen Necessities

 Part 2 of 3: Organizing Dishes, Pots and Pans

-1. 1
+1

 Lay out the items you plan to store.
 Arrange everything in stacks according to type.
 When you organize your kitchen cabinets, it makes sense to group like items together.
-That way everything is easier to locate, and you know how many clean items you have left and when youre getting low on a particular item.
+That way everything is easier to locate, and you know how many clean items you have left and when youre getting low on a particular item.- Group your glassware together, including water glasses, juice glasses, and other everyday glasses.

-• Group your stemware together, including wine and champagne glasses.
+- Group your stemware together, including wine and champagne glasses.
 You might also want to store tumblers in the same space.

-• Group your plates and bowls.
+- Group your plates and bowls.
 Many people stack their salad plates on top of their dinner plates to save a little space.
 Group your bowls together as well.

-• Separate fine china and seasonal items.
+- Separate fine china and seasonal items.

-• If you have cabinets with glass faces, consider which dishes you want to store so they are visible.
+- If you have cabinets with glass faces, consider which dishes you want to store so they are visible.
 Your dishes can be both decorative and functional.

-2. 2
+2

 Place dishes you use most often in accessible cabinets.
 Assess which items you use on a daily basis and pick a large, accessible cabinet to store them in.
 You probably want to choose a cabinet that is located over the counter, rather than below it, so you wont have to bend over to reach the dishes you need most often.
-If your cabinets have multiple shelves, place your frequently used items on the bottom.
+If your cabinets have multiple shelves, place your frequently used items on the bottom.- Your dinner plates, salad plates, and cereal bowls probably fall into the daily use category.
+Go ahead and stack them neatly in the cabinet you have chosen.

-• If you dont have room for large plates, you can use a dish drying rack as a plate rack on your counter.
+- If you dont have room for large plates, you can use a dish drying rack as a plate rack on your counter.

-• In a separate accessible cabinet, store your water glasses, coffee cups, mugs, and other items you use every day.
+- In a separate accessible cabinet, store your water glasses, coffee cups, mugs, and other items you use every day.

-3. 3
+3

 Store fine china and fragile items higher up.
 Upper cabinets or top shelves of cabinets are the place to store items you want to keep safe.
-Your nicer china, stemware, fragile casserole and serving dishes, and other such items should be carefully arranged higher up, out of easy reach.
+Your nicer china, stemware, fragile casserole and serving dishes, and other such items should be carefully arranged higher up, out of easy reach.4

 Stack pots and pans in lower cabinets near the stove.
 Everyones kitchen is different, but in many cases the lower cabinets (below the counters) are perfect for pot and pan storage.
 These items are often heavy and clumsy to stack, so it makes sense to store them slightly more out of the way and in a place where you wont have to lift them too high.
 Place the pots and pans you use most often in the lower cabinets that are easiest to reach.
-Place pots and pans you use less often on the lowest shelves or toward the back of the cabinets.
+Place pots and pans you use less often on the lowest shelves or toward the back of the cabinets.- You might find it easier to organize your pots using a pot rack you can hang on the wall next to your cabinets.
+This prevents you from having to stack them.

-• Some people place pots on top of the cabinets themselves.
+- Some people place pots on top of the cabinets themselves.
 If your cabinets dont reach the ceiling, you can consider the cabinet tops a suitable storage area.

-5. 5
+5

 Organize utensils in a flat utensil drawer.
 Place your utensil organizer in one of the wide, flat kitchen drawers that is most easily accessible.
 Arrange your utensils so that the forks, spoons and knives are each kept separate.